Opening the churches

 Bishop Hannington Church (Anglican church, corner of Nevill Avenue and Holmes Avenue) Mondays, Wednesdays and Fridays between 11am and 12 noon.
 Please note that the church asks you to book a half-hour slot via their website.

-St Helen's Church (Anglican Church, St Helen's Green, Hangleton): from 22 June between 8:30am and 5pm daily.
+St Helen's Church (Anglican Church, St Helen's Green, Hangleton): between 8:30am and 5pm daily.
 Please see their guidelines about visiting the church.

 St Nicolas Church (Anglican Church, South Street, Portslade) between 10am and 4pm each Tuesday and Saturday.